Wind-WindKids/winding/samples/sophieandwind/ice.md

 The eGull wasn’t just grounded — the Dragon access was gone too.

+@comment: hidden
+Ability to generalize gets tested by such "unfair" quizzes.
+And flying solo, after a breakup, is not a good idea.
+The system around him is as fair as it can be, given the circumstances.

 --
 working: page, text
 --
 Wind cried.
 Then he sat at his desk and opened his French textbook.

 The essay was due the next day.
  *“My day at school.”*

-And he hadn’t even started.
+He hadn’t even started.

 He worked for two hours.
 He got it done.
 He worked another hour.

 Before bed, he opened the message app on his laptop, found Sophie’s dad: